Stavanger Oilers: History

 In the 2006/07 season, players joining included Henric Höglund from Stjernen and Norwegian national team players Marius Trygg and Lars Peder Nagel.
 At the end of the season, they finished in third place, which was still the club's best result to date.
 This was the third time that a team from Stavanger had won the bronze medals in the league, with Viking winning the bronze twice in the past.
 At the end of the season, past players Jari Kesti and Tomi Suoniemi were also honoured, as their respective shirt numbers, #7 and #22, were officially retired by the club.
-In the playoffs Comet were beaten by four games to two in the quarter-finals, while Oilers lost to Storhamar Dragons by the same score-line in the semi-finals.
+In the playoffs Comet were beaten by four games to two in the quarter-finals, while the Oilers lost to the Storhamar Dragons by the same score-line in the semi-finals.
 The club won the 2013–14 IIHF Continental Cup.

 The Stavanger Oilers had a dominant 2022-2023 season in the Norwegian Eliteserien, claiming the regular season title and finishing first overall.
 Their offense was particularly impressive, racking up 192 goals while allowing just 83 over the 45-game season.
 The Oilers' consistency led them into the playoffs, where they continued to perform at a high level, eventually winning the league championship.

 Key players for the team included forward Dan Kissel, known for his offensive contributions and experience.
 Alongside him, Bryce Gervais, another standout forward, added significant depth to their scoring lineup, contributing crucial points throughout the season.
 Martin Lefebvre also played a crucial role on defense, not only fortifying the team’s backline but also contributing offensively with a strong two-way game.
 Veteran Norwegian forward Tommy Kristiansen brought physicality and leadership, while Markus Søberg added both experience and skill, playing a central role in the team’s forward group.

 Goaltending was another strong point, with Henrik Holm providing a reliable last line of defense.
 Holm's performance in net helped secure the Oilers' low goals-against record, reinforcing their position as one of the toughest teams to score against.
 With contributions across their lineup, the Stavanger Oilers’ team effort and standout individual performances were key to their championship-winning season.